 1990’s: Serves as catalyst and funder for expansion of Friends of Morningside Park / Morningside Park organizers.
 Launches Job Connections program for job development at member institutions.
 Major budget focus on Community Patrol.
 Conducts neighborhood market assessments and contracts for streetscape and transportation infrastructure planning.
 Funds and manages installation of new streetlamps.

 1997: First Morningside Park “Our Common Ground” celebration is held as a collaboration with residents, MAA institutions and Harlem churches.
 Today, this includes the Morningside Lights Event and is sponsored by Friends of Morningside Park.

 Working mission statement 1998-2010: The mission of the Morningside Area Alliance is to foster, develop and promote the advancement of the Morningside Heights district of New York City as a unique educational, residential and cultural neighborhood; to sustain linkages among its members institutions to enhance communication, public well-being and cooperative initiatives; and to identify and access the collective resources of its member institutions for the purpose of improving the areas of education and youth services, public health and community development in Morningside Heights and the surrounding community.

 1998: Community Leaders Luncheon is held with MAA and Upper Manhattan leaders to discuss common issues and concerns.
 Public education is a guided focus of conversation.

 2004: Bridge to Excellence Partnership is implemented with PS 125 and programs are provided including educator training.

 2008: Teachers College launches Office of School & Community Partnerships which succeeds and greatly expands organization’s work.

-2009: Amsterdam Nursing Home’s final year membership.
-Fiscal sponsorship of Making Music Matters (PS 36).
-Community Benefits Agreement (CBA) with CB9/CU finalized with a pledge of $76 million to local nonprofits.
+2009: Fiscal sponsorship of Making Music Matters (PS 36).
+Community Benefits Agreement (CBA) with CB9 and Columbia University is finalized with a pledge of $76 million to local nonprofits.